NicoD-SBC/armbian-gaming/README.md

 # armbian-gaming
 Tool to install gaming apps on Armbian Linux/Ubuntu/Debian arm64

-Beta version 0.4 : For Armbian Hirsute and Armbian Jammy and Sid
+Beta version 0.5 : For Armbian Hirsute and Armbian Jammy and Sid

-!!!NEW BUILD AND INSTALL PPSSPP FROM SOURCES!!!
+!!!NEW BUILD AND INSTALL PPSSPP and Dolphin FROM SOURCES!!!
 !!!NOW ALSO POSSIBLE TO BUILD XONOTIC!!!